-The Yarra River is one of Victoria’s most iconic waterways and is integral to Melbourne’s identity and liveability.
-Flowing across more than 240 kilometres of urban and rural landscapes, it is a major biodiversity corridor supporting diverse landforms.
-To the Wurundjeri people, the Traditional Owners of the majority Yarra River Country, the Birrarung (Yarra River) has spiritual, cultural, ceremonial and environmental significance as the life source and an important meeting place.
+The Yarra River (Birrarung) is one of Victoria’s most iconic waterways and is integral to Melbourne’s identity and liveability.
+The river is central to the identity and wellbeing of the Wurundjeri Woi-wurrung people, the Traditional Owners of the lands through which the river flows, Flowing across more than 240 kilometres of urban and rural landscapes, it is a major biodiversity corridor supporting diverse landforms.

 - The Yarra River Action Plan.

-- The Yarra River Protection (Wilip-gin Birrarung murron) Act 2017 (the Act) a landmark legislation co-titled in Woi wurrung language of the Wurundjeri people to protect this iconic river for future generations.
+- The Yarra River Protection (Wilip-gin Birrarung murron) Act 2017 (the Act) a landmark legislation co-titled in Woi wurrung, the traditional language of the Wurundjeri Woi-wurrung people, to protect this iconic river for future generations.

 - The Birrarung Council established as the independent ‘voice of the Yarra’.